Central Ontario Railway: Leasing, purchase and abandonment

 In 1910 the entire COR was leased by the Irondale, Bancroft and Ottawa Railway, which was itself purchased by the Canadian Northern Railway (CNoR) in 1911.
-The Canadian government took control of the CNoR in 1916, and folded its holdings into the forming Canadian National Railways (CNR) in 1918.
+The Canadian government took control of the CNoR in 1916, and folded its holdings into the forming Canadian National Railway (CNR) in 1918.
 Under CN ownership, various sections were renamed as subdivisions; the line from Picton to Trenton became the Picton Subdivision, the mainline to Maynooth became the Maynooth Subdivision, while the various spurs became the Coe Hill Subdivision, the Marmora Subdivision, and the Bessemer Subdivision.

 The line was kept active by a series of small lumber mills that opened in the Lake McKenzie area.
 McConnell's Mill near the current intersection of McKenzie Lake Road and Ontario Highway 127 was the first of these, and later taken over by the Rathbun Lumber Company.
 Judson Gunters opened a mill slightly to the north around 1918, which gives its name to maps to this day.
 The final mill in the area opened in 1943 when J.S.L.
 McRae moved his mill from Lake of Two Rivers in Algonquin to the area just north of Wallace.
 This mill operated until 1952.

 With the closing of the McRae mill and several other businesses in the area, traffic on the northern section of the line quickly dwindled.
 By 1955 all the business in Wallace had closed, and the COR ran a single train to the town every Wednesday to deliver mail.
 This section was abandoned in 1960, leaving the terminus at Lake St. Peter.
 On 22 April 1964 CNR applied to abandon the entire line from Wallace to Bird's Creek, just north of Bancroft where the COR met the Irondale (at today's "Y" Road).
 But only a smaller section, from Maynooth to Lake St. Peter was abandoned in 1965, along with most of the spurs.
 The remainder of the line was abandoned by CNR in 1984, and the rails lifted either that year or the next.
 Today only a 1.5 km long section of the line remains, used by CN Rail as a siding to service the grain terminal at Trenton junction.